-Jumpsoles are basically a simple rubber platform that you attach to your own shoes.
-They make it impossible to touch the ground with the heels and therefore increase the workload of the calf muscles.
+Jumpsoles are basically a simple rubber platform you attach to your own shoes.
+They make it impossible to touch the ground with the heels thereby increasing the workload of the calf muscles.

-Jumpsoles come with a plyometric vertical jump training program which is delivered on DVD or VHS (yes, they are that old!).
-There are two different versions: the plain Jumpsoles or the advanced version with included Proprioceptor System which cost a bit more.
+Jumpsoles come with a plyometric vertical jump training program delivered on DVD or VHS (yes, they are that old).
+There are two different versions: the plain Jumpsoles or the advanced version (with included Proprioceptor System) and cost a bit more.

-The difference between strength shoes and jumpsoles is simple: While jumpsoles attach a rubber platform to your own shoes, strength shoes already come with a pre attached platform which you can't remove.
+The difference between strength shoes and jumpsoles is simple.
+While jumpsoles attach a rubber platform to your own shoes, strength shoes already come with a pre-attached platform you can't remove.

 The training philosophy behind the strength shoes is identical to the philosophy of the Jumpsoles.
-As you need to do your exercises on the tip of your feet, your calf muscles get a heavy workout which is supposed to increase your vertical jump.
+As you are forced to do your exercises on the tip of your feet, your calf muscles get a heavy workout theoretically increasing your vertical jump.

-In this post, will not go into further detail as everything related to Jumpsoles is also true for strength shoes.
+(In this post, everything related to Jumpsoles is also true for strength shoes.)

-The Jumpsoles come with an 8-week training with specific plyometric exercises.
+The Jumpsoles come with an 8-week training program of specific plyometric exercises.
 You perform these workouts twice a week with the rubber platforms attached to the front of your shoes.
 You can check out the complete training program here.

-Exercises range from quick contact 1-foot jumps like skippings, over fast two-feet jumps like lateral cone hops to slower two-feet jumps like box jumps.
-These exercises are similar to the exercises in many other vertical jump programs and they are proven to increase your vertical jump even without the addition of Jumpsoles.
+Exercises have a wide range: 1-foot jumps like skipping, fast two-feet jumps (like lateral cone hops), and slower, two-feet jumps (like box jumps).
+These exercises are similar to the exercises in many other vertical jump programs and are proven to increase your vertical jump even without the addition of Jumpsoles.

 I think there are two reasons why this is NOT the most effective way of training your vertical jump:

-Vertical Jump height is determined by the fast extension of 3 different joints: ankles, knees, and hips.This so-called triple extension is a motion pattern which involves a lot of different muscle groups like the feet, calves, upper legs, glutes, lower back, and even shoulders and arms.
+Vertical Jump height is determined by the fast extension of 3 different joints: ankles, knees, and hips.This so-called triple extension is a motion pattern involving a lot of different muscle groups like the feet, calves, upper legs, glutes, lower back, and even shoulders and arms.

-The calves are only estimated to contribute between 10%-20% to the vertical jump height, other muscles like the quadriceps are much more important and contribute up to 50% or more.
-This varies depending on your jumping style (one-foot jumpers depend more on the calves, two-feet jumper less) but it shows that focusing on the calves might not be the best idea.
+The calves are only estimated to contribute between 10%-20% to the vertical jump height.
+Other muscles (like the quadriceps) are much more important and contribute up to 50% or more to jumping ability.
+This varies depending on your jumping style (one-foot jumpers depend more on the calves, two-feet jumper less), but it shows focusing on the calves might not be the best idea.

-You can also do a little experiment to verify this.
+You can also do a little experiment for verification.
 Try to jump with your knees and hips fully extended and only using your calf muscles.
-You have to have pretty strong calves to even get off the ground!
+You have to have pretty strong calves to get off the ground.

-If you want to improve any athletic ability you want to do exercises that closely resemble the actual movement which you are practicing for.
+If you want to improve any athletic ability, you want to do exercises that closely resemble the actual movement for which you are practicing.
 By only jumping from your toes, your body might actually “forget” how to jump using your heels as well.

-By training with the jumpsoles you will become very good at this very specific type of jumping, but you still have to translate this new skill back to regular vertical jumping.
+By training with the jumpsoles, you will become very good at this very specific type of jumping, but you still have to translate your new skill back to regular vertical jumping.

-The elevated position of your feet during training with Jumpsoles or strength shoes leave your ankles exposed to lateral ankle sprains.
-You have to be very careful when doing the exercises that you don’t trip or slip and hurt your lower feet.
+The elevated position of your feet during Jumpsole training (or strength shoes) leaves your ankles exposed to lateral ankle sprains.
+You have to be very careful when doing the exercises so you don’t trip or slip and hurt your lower feet.

 For an additional $30, Jumpsoles come with so-called Proprioceptors.
-These are little plastic plugs which you attach to the bottom of the Jumpsoles and even further increase the instability of your feet.
-By training with these Proprioceptors you are supposed to strengthen your ankles to reduce future ankle injuries and improve efficiency during vertical jump take-off.
+These are little plastic plugs you attach to the bottom of the Jumpsoles and further increase the instability of your feet.
+By training with Proprioceptors, you are supposed to strengthen your ankles reducing future ankle injuries and improving efficiency during take-off.

-While I believe that you can benefit in the long term from this training, you also have to be even more careful during the training to not hurt yourself.
+While I believe you can benefit in the long term from this training, you also have to be very careful during the training to avoid injury.

 No, not really.
 While training with Jumpsoles will probably increase your vertical jump, I wouldn’t necessarily attribute this to the Jumpsoles themselves.
-You could probably see similar results by just following the simple plyometric training program that comes with the, (but without actually wearing the Jumpsoles).
+You could probably see similar results simply by following the simple plyometric training program that comes with them (but without actually wearing the Jumpsoles).

-There are also more recent and cheaper vertical jump training programs which will do a better job at increasing your vertical jump, without the added ankle injury risk.
+There are also more recent and cheaper vertical jump training programs that will do a better job at increasing your vertical jump without the added risk of ankle injury.

-Today, unlike in the 90's, there are proven vertical jump programs which are based on hard science, years of undeniable proof, sound training principles and don't rely on gimmicky rubber platforms or strength shoes.
+Today, unlike in the 90s, there are proven vertical jump programs based on hard science, years of undeniable proof, and sound training principles that don't rely on gimmicky rubber platforms or strength shoes.

 Jumpsoles and strength shoes are from another era of vertical jump training.
-There is a good reason why you see them less and less in the gym.
-While they do work somewhat, there are far better options available these days!
+There is a good reason you see them less and less in the gym.
+While they do work somewhat, there are far better options available these days.

-I wouldn't want to waste my time and money on gimmicky equipment which has little added benefit but significant injury potential!
+I wouldn't want to waste my time and money on gimmicky equipment that has little added benefit but significant injury potential.